-The Program will provide Emergency Financial Assistance

-One-time emergency financial assistance includes rental assistance or deposit, or related movein expenses, or other one-time financial needs that are directly tied to housing stability.
-Emergency Financial Assistance should be tailored to the specific needs of a household.
+The goal of Financial Assistance is to remove immediate barriers to housing stability that can be addressed by time-limited financial payments.
+Financial assistance includes one-time rental assistance or deposit, payment of utility arrears, and/or other one-time items that can impact overall housing stability (i.e. car repair, childcare, transportation costs that are linked to housing stability).
+Financial Assistance should be tailored to the specific needs of a household.

-Contractor will establish and maintain policies regarding informing all participating shelters about the program, the application process for clients (including what documents they are required to submit for each type of financial assistance), process for reviewing, prioritizing and approving referrals, disbursing funds for approved requests, tracking of all requests and funds distributed, accounting for all transactions, and compliance with all applicable tax regulations, accounting standards, and audit requirements.
+Contractor will establish and maintain comprehensive policies and procedures regarding the application process for clients (including what documents they are required to submit for each type of financial assistance), process for reviewing and approving referrals, tracking of all requests and funds distributed, accounting for all transactions, and compliance with all applicable tax regulations, accounting standards, and audit requirements.